bangadang/stackIT/FS25/Dataengineering.md

 ### 5. visibility
 - making data comprehensible and accessible.
 - importance of having a full picture of data in order to make  informative decision
+	- enables better monitoring, decision-making, and compliance with regulations
-- clarity of data, so as to perform analytic operations on it
+- clarity of data to perform analytic operations on it
+	- transforming data into **clear insights** through tools
 ### 6. value
+- The ultimate goal: extracting **meaningful insights** and **business value** from large datasets.
 - having access to Big Data is irrelevant if no value can be derived from it
+	- processing and analysis are needed to extract useful patterns or predictions

 ## Scalability
 ## Sharding